deeedob/thesis/content/10_introduction.md

 ranging from 48,000 - 192,000 Hz.
 Consequently, our callback frequency must operate within approximately **2.9ms - 46.4ms** for optimal functionality.

-This, however, merely scratches the surface.
-The intricacy lies in devising algorithms and data structures that align with these specifications.
-Comparing the constraints of a realtime thread with a standard thread bereft of such requirements elucidates this: #TODO:
+However, this is just the tip of the iceberg.
+The real challenge lies in crafting algorithms and data structures that adhere to these specifications.
+Drawing a comparison between the constraints of a realtime thread and a standard thread without these stipulations brings this into sharper focus: <In a realtime thread, responses must meet specific deadlines, ensuring immediate and predictable behavior.
+In contrast, a standard thread has more flexibility in its operation, allowing for variable response times without the stringent need for timely execution.>

 ![realtime limitations[@realtime101]](images/realtime-problems.png)